Dekxisosta/AsacocoEventBooking/README.md

-# EventTicketBookingSystem
+# Event Ticket Booking System

+### Description:
 This is a coding project I made for my 1st year in Computer Science.
-If you wish to copy the code, then by all means
+If you wish to copy the code, then by all means.

-Code Functionality:
+### Code Functionality:

 * Users can select an event (Concert, Movie, Sports)
 * Choose the number of tickets
 * Get a bookingsummary